PiDockMedia/pidockmedia.github.io/_posts/2021-05-11-Per-Plexed.md

 			- Allow installation of packages published by "Synology Inc. and trusted publishers".
 			- Certificate
 				- Import
-		- Click Manual Install and install the downloaded package
+		- Click Manual Install and install the downloaded package.
-		- Open DSM Control Panel and choose Shared Folder
+		- Open DSM Control Panel and choose Shared Folder.
-		- Select the Media Share and Edit
+		- Select the Media Share and Edit.
-		- On the Permissions tab give the plex user permissions
+		- On the Permissions tab give the plex user permissions.
-			- Read Only is all that is NEEDED (common)
+			- Read Only is all that is NEEDED (common).
-			- Read Write would allow you to delete from Plex if desired (uncommon)
+			- Read Write would allow you to delete from Plex if desired (uncommon).
-		- Open Plex via the Package Center or directly (http://<nasname or ip>:32400/web)
+		- Open Plex via the Package Center or directly (http://<nasname or ip>:32400/web).
-		- Configure Plex (future link here for advanced config)
+		- Configure Plex (future link here for advanced config).
-			- Add Movies library with Media/Movies
+			- Add Movies library with Movies share.
-			- Add TV library with Media/TV
+			- Add TV library with TV.